 He has created numerous print and web publications, built several hands-on IT test labs that mimic actual enterprise situations, curated various email newsletters, blogged extensively about a wide variety of IT business topics, spoken at numerous IT business conferences, written thousands of magazine articles and published two books on computer networking.
 He is also the creator of an innovative series of video screencast product reviews of enterprise IT products that can be found on Webinformant.tv and syndicated to various other Web sites.

 He has held several editorial management positions for both print and online properties in the enthusiast, gaming, IT, network, channel, and electronics industries, including the editor-in-chief of Network Computing print, Digital Landing.com, and Tom's Hardware.com.
-He currently edits the Inside Security newsletter and writes for IBM's SecurityIntelligence.com, HPE’s Enterprise.Nxt, and CSOonline.com.
+He currently writes for IBM's SecurityIntelligence.com, HPE’s Enterprise.Nxt, blogs for RSA and Kaspersky and CSOonline.com.